input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 Cardano uses a proof-of-stake consensus mechanism, while Bitcoin relies on proof of work to mine new coins and add blocks to the chain.
 Functionally, Bitcoin is designed to transfer digital currency in a decentralized, peer-to-peer fashion.
 Cardano, on the other hand, supports a much broader range of functions.
 Cardano can handle smart contracts, custom tokens, and decentralized applications (DApps).

-Another key difference between Cardano and Bitcoin is the energy utilization.
+Another key difference between Cardano and Bitcoin is energy utilization.
 Bitcoin's proof-of-work design [consumes huge amounts of energy](https://digiconomist.net/bitcoin-energy-consumption/), to the tune of 204.50 terawatt-hours.
 Cardano is far more environmentally sustainable.
 Charles Hoskinson estimates that Cardano’s electricity consumption is [about 0.01% of Bitcoin’s](https://www.independent.co.uk/life-style/gadgets-and-tech/cardano-crypto-bitcoin-elon-musk-b1849021.html).

 ### How does Cardano differ from Ethereum?